 - Click the "Draft a new release" button. - Choose the correct branch for your release (e.g. qutip-4.5.X) in the drop-down. - For the tag name, use v<your-version>, where the version matches the contents of the VERSION file.
-In other words, if you are releasing a micro version 4.5.3, use v4.5.3 as the tag, or if you are releasing major version 5.0.0, use v5.0.0. - The title is "QuTiP <your-version", e.g. "QuTiP 4.6.0".

-- For the description, write a short (~two-line for a micro release) summary of the reason for this release, and note down any particular user-facing changes that need special attention.
+In other words, if you are releasing a micro version 4.5.3, use v4.5.3 as the tag, or if you are releasing major version 5.0.0, use v5.0.0. - The title is "QuTiP <your-version>", e.g. "QuTiP 4.6.0". - For the description, write a short (~two-line for a patch release) summary of the reason for this release, and note down any particular user-facing changes that need special attention.
 Underneath, put the changelog you wrote when you did the documentation release.
-Note that there may be some syntax differences between the .rst file of the changelog and the Markdown of this description field. - Drag-and-drop all the qutip-.whl, qutip-.tar.gz and qutip-.zip files you got after the build step into the assets box.
+Note that there may be some syntax differences between the .rst file of the changelog and the Markdown of this description field (for example, GitHub's markdown typically maintains hard-wrap linebreaks, which is probably not what you wanted). - Drag-and-drop all the qutip-.whl, qutip-.tar.gz and qutip-.zip files you got after the build step into the assets box.
 You may need to unzip the files wheels.zip and sdist.zip to find them if you haven't already; don't upload those two zip files.